Britney Spears says she’s lost baby due to miscarriage

-LOS ANGELES (AP) — Britney Spears says she has lost a baby early in her pregnancy.
+LOS ANGELES — Britney Spears says she has lost a baby early in her pregnancy.

 “It is with deepest sadness we have to announce that we have lost our miracle baby early in the pregnancy.
 This is a devastating time for any parent,” the post said.
 “Perhaps we should have waited to announce until we were further along however we were overly excited to share the good news.”